surajvijh/data-eng-coding-challenge/README.md

 We want to generate a report describing the continuity of work for each user *as of 2020-12-01*.
 We increment continuity for each day worked, and the counter is reset when one of the rules below apply:

-* A worked had no activity for more than 6 days.
+* A worker had no activity for more than 6 days.
 * A worker stayed active but switched to a different employer.
 * A worker stayed active but switched to a different role.

 In the dataset above, this gives:

-* Worker `1435` worked three different days between January 1st and January 8, and never switch role nor employer.
+* Worker `1435` worked three different days between January 1st and January 8, and never switched role nor employer.
 So continuity=3
 * Worker `135` appears three times, but switched role after the first occurrence; thus we only count the last two positions, therefore continuity=2.
 * Worker `456` worked a first time in February 2020, then paused for more than 6 weeks, then worked again in November 2020; so continuity=1.